 Program Guides from prior Academic Years

 Students in the MPH in MCH program should refer to the guide from the year in which they matriculated into the program.
 For the current program guide, click the "PROGRAM GUIDE" button on the right-hand side of the page.

 To view sample schedules and learn about the core competencies developed within the program, see the degree program guide.

 Practicum / CE

+The Practicum is similar to an internship but differs in that the student works with the Practicum adviser to create specific work objectives that align with both MPH and MCH competencies.
 The Practice Activity for the MPH Maternal and Child Health degree may not be directly related to the student's day-to-day work.
 This is to ensure that students learn and apply new skills in the context of public health.
 If the student does conduct the Practice Activity at his/her place of employment, it must be work for which the student is not remunerated.

 The Culminating Experience (CE) integrates the knowledge and skills students acquire through their academic work and the Practice Activity.
 The CE, requires students to identify and define a specific public health issue and formulate hypotheses to address that issue.
 Students work with data obtained through either primary research or from an existing dataset.
 The process of proposal development, data analysis, interpretation, and extrapolation of the results culminates in a written report or manuscript and an oral presentation.

 Our graduates are working in a variety of professional positions, some of which are: